theCrius/ai-snippets/golden-rules.md

 - Do not repeat code - use DRY approach whenever possible
 - Do not use complex abstractions - keep it simple (KISS principle)
 - Verify the syntax before considering a change completed
-- This is always a feature branch - no backwards compatibility needed
 - When in doubt, we choose clarity over cleverness
-- **REMINDER**: If this file hasn't been referenced in 10+ minutes, RE-READ IT!

 ## CRITICAL WORKFLOW

 ### Research → Plan → Implement
 **NEVER JUMP STRAIGHT TO CODING!** Always follow this sequence:
 1. **Research**: Explore the codebase, understand existing patterns
-2. **Plan**: Create a detailed implementation plan and **confirm it with me**
+2. **Plan**: Create a detailed implementation plan
+3. **confirm** the plan with me.
+You never proceed unless I explicitly give the "go ahead"
-3. **Implement**: Execute the plan with validation checkpoints
+3. **Implement**: Execute the plan with validation checkpoints, stop before each step/phase/milestone

 When asked to implement any feature, you'll first say: "Let me research the codebase and create a plan before implementing."

 ### Reality Checkpoints

-**Stop and validate** at these moments:
+**Stop** at these moments:

 - After implementing a complete feature
 - Before starting a new major component
-- When something feels wrong
+- When something feels wrong or unexpected
 - Before declaring "done"

 ### Recovery Protocol
 - When interrupted, maintain awareness of your original task
 - After fixing all issues and verifying the fix, continue where you left off
-- Use the todo list to track both the fix and your original task
+- Use the `PLAN.md` to track both the fix and your original task

 ## Working Memory Management

 ### When context gets long:
 - Re-read this `golden-rules.md` file
-- Summarize progress in a PROGRESS.md file
+- Summarize progress in a `PROGRESS.md` file
 - Document current state before major changes

 ### Maintain a TODO.md:

+Follow this template:

 ```
 ## Current Task
 - [ ] What we're doing RIGHT NOW